top of page

 Social Housing: Addressing America's Housing Crisis

 Our housing system isn’t doing the job of making sure everyone has a home.
 Housing is a basic necessity, not a luxury.
-Housing should not be treated as a commodity, but rather as a common good that each of us is entitled to.
+Housing shouldn't be treated as a commodity, but as a common good that each of us is entitled to.

-Learn about our current housing system’s problems and how social housing can provide a solution to the US housing crisis.
+Learn more about our current housing system’s problems and how social housing can be a solution to the US housing crisis:

 The Problem: America’s Housing Crisis